 They have been classified as emerging contaminants, meaning exposure to PFAS can be dangerous to your health.
 Health organizations like the Centers for Disease Control and Prevention (CDC), EPA, and American Cancer Society (ACS) note that scientific studies show exposure to some PFAS may be linked to harmful health effects.
 PFAS can also be referred to as “forever chemicals” because they are long lasting and break down very slowly over time.
 This means that PFAS can remain in the body for years, build up over time, and cause many health risks.

 Exposure to the PFAS used to make firefighting foam can cause firefighters or those regularly exposed to develop the following cancers:

-If you or a firefighter you know has been diagnosed with cancer and had contact with AFFF foam, contact an attorney in Cleveland to start a lawsuit.
+If you or a firefighter you know has been diagnosed with cancer and had contact with AFFF foam, contact an attorney to start a lawsuit.

-Trying to file a firefighting foam lawsuit can be difficult without the help and guidance of an experienced AFFF lawyer in Cleveland.
+Trying to file a firefighting foam lawsuit can be difficult without the help and guidance of an experienced AFFF lawyer.
 Here’s what to look for when choosing a legal team:

 You may qualify for financial compensation from a firefighting foam lawsuit if you:

-Coming in contact with firefighting foam could lead to life changing health concerns that deserve compensation through an AFFF lawsuit in Cleveland.
+Coming in contact with firefighting foam could lead to life changing health concerns that deserve compensation through an AFFF lawsuit.